prysmaticlabs/documentation/website/docs/prysm-usage/slasher.md

 An alternative implementation for slashing prevention is the use of slasher itself as a middleware client between your beacon node and validator client.
 Before a validator client submits a block or an attestation, it asks the slasher if the object is slashable.
 If the check passes, the data will go through to the beacon node.
 This is the most advanced form of slashing protection as slasher is, ideally, aware of everything happening in the network and has a recorded history of blocks and attestations for every validator.

-You can enable remote slashing protection if you are running a beacon node with `--slasher` by adding the flag `--enable-external-slashing-protection` to your validator client.
+You can enable remote slashing protection if you are running a beacon node with `--historical-slasher-node` by adding the flag `--enable-external-slashing-protection` to your validator client.

 ## Further Reading